SacredData/baptism/README.md

 An object, which represents a single audio file.
 Extends [nanoresource](https://github.com/little-core-labs/nanoresource).

+#### `track.silence(callback)`

+Checks the `Track` object for silence at the beginning and end of the file.
+Callback returns an object describing the silences as well as validation results.

 #### `track.spectrogram(callback)`

 Calls `bap.spectrogram()` on the `Track` object. `track.spectrogram` becomes the